Difference in differences: Implementation

-Card and Krueger (1994) example
+Variants of difference-in-difference frameworks include ones for staggered implementation of treatment as well as an estimator introduced for multiple time periods and other variations by Brantly Callaway and Pedro H.C.
+Sant'Anna.

+Example

 The Card and Krueger article on minimum wage in New Jersey, published in 1994, is considered one of the most famous DID studies; Card was later awarded the 2021 Nobel Memorial Prize in Economic Sciences in part for this and related work.
 Card and Krueger compared employment in the fast food sector in New Jersey and in Pennsylvania, in February 1992 and in November 1992, after New Jersey's minimum wage rose from $4.25 to $5.05 in April 1992.
 Observing a change in employment in New Jersey only, before and after the treatment, would fail to control for omitted variables such as weather and macroeconomic conditions of the region.
 By including Pennsylvania as a control in a difference-in-differences model, any bias caused by variables common to New Jersey and Pennsylvania is implicitly controlled for, even when these variables are unobserved.
 Assuming that New Jersey and Pennsylvania have parallel trends over time, Pennsylvania's change in employment can be interpreted as the change New Jersey would have experienced, had they not increased the minimum wage, and vice versa.
 The evidence suggested that the increased minimum wage did not induce a decrease in employment in New Jersey, contrary to what some economic theory would suggest.
 The table below shows Card & Krueger's estimates of the treatment effect on employment, measured as FTEs (or full-time equivalents).
-Card and Krueger estimate that the $0.80 minimum wage increase in New Jersey led to a 2.75 FTE increase in employment.
+Card and Krueger estimate that the $0.80 minimum wage increase in New Jersey led to an average 2.75 FTE increase in employment per store.